-- Qualified Elderly and qualified Disabled homeowners: up to $147.00
+Tax Relief for Elderly and Disabled Homeowners up to $117.00

-The State of Tennessee has passed legislation that permits counties to “freeze” property tax amounts for homeowners who are 65 or older and the 2011 Total 2011 combined annual income for you, your spouse and all other owners of the property cannot exceed $ 36,050.
-The program will keep the amount of property taxes billed from increasing, not the assessment **.
+The State of Tennessee passed legislation that permits counties to “freeze” property tax amounts for homeowners who are 65 or older on or before December 31, 2022 and the combined 2021 annual income for you, your spouse and all other owners of the property cannot exceed $42,440.